Game-Dev-Project-D-A-Y/Ex5-BrickBreaker/README.md

 ### How to play
 Very Easy!!
-Just click the mouse to start like it sais and hold the Surface!!
+Just click the mouse to start like it says and hold the Surface!!
 <img src=https://github.com/Game-Dev-Project-D-A-Y/Ex5-BrickBreaker/blob/master/Images/popup.jpg width="250"/>
 ### Levels
 * Level 1 - Simple Bricks.